uchiha-satyam/Codes/README.md

 # Codes
-Collection of LeetCode questions to ace the coding interview!
+Collection of LeetCode & GeeksForGeeks questions to ace the coding interview!